-

 We support you for:

-• Choose the method appropriate for your product and the targeted substance
+• Choose the method best suited to your product and the targeted substance

 • Determine the applicable SMLs

-• Provide an actionable analysis report as part of your audits or declarations
+• Provide an actionable analysis report for your audits or declarations

 Thanks to our digital platform, you can centralize your requests, track your projects in real time, and access your results simply and securely.